bluescarni/tanuki/doc/hello_world.rst

 - no dynamic memory allocation is enforced: the :cpp:class:`wrap` class employs an optimisation that stores small values inline,
-- there is no hierarchical coupling: any object of a destructible class can be stored in an ``any_wrap`` without the need to inherit from anything,
+- there is no hierarchical coupling: objects of any destructible class can be stored in an ``any_wrap`` without the need to inherit from anything,
 - ``any_wrap`` employs value semantics (that is, its copy constructor will make a copy of the internal value).

+And that's it for the most minimal example!

 Full code listing
 ^^^^^^^^^^^^^^^^^